Asynchronous Database Operation

 Database asynchrony can't be used as a way to do parallelism inside one context.

-Usually database operations can't be executed as parallel inside one context/transaction.
-That is an anti-pattern in general: the network lag between database and your logics server is probably the bottleneck of your system.
+Usually, database operations can't be executed in parallel inside one context/transaction.
+That is an anti-pattern in general: the network lag between the database and your logics server is probably the bottleneck of your system.
 So, in this order:

-2. Or sometimes, not often, load eagerly data with single query and process it in the logics server.
+- Or sometimes, not often, load eagerly data with a single query and process it in the logics server.

-3. Avoid case that you create as many queries as your collection has items.
+- Avoid cases in which you create as many queries as your collection has items.

-So if you are still in the worst case, 3, and have to deal with a List>, you cannot say Async.Parallel as that may corrupt your data.
-To avoid custom imperative while-loops, we have provided a little helper function for you, that is List.evaluateOneByOne.
+So if you are still in the worst case, 3, and have to deal with a List

 Avoid network traffic between business logics (BL) and database (DB).
 When you exit the query-computation, you cause the traffic.